JoeyStanley/jekyll-for-designers/resources.md

 * *[Learn to purrr](http://www.rebeccabarter.com/blog/2019-08-19_purrr/)* by [Rebecca Barter](http://www.rebeccabarter.com) is the tutorial on purrr that I wish I had.

 * *[Modern R with the Tidyverse](https://b-rodrigues.github.io/modern_R/)* by Bruno Rodriguez is a work in progress, but it's another free eBook that shows R and the Tidyverse.

+* [Easystats](https://easystats.github.io/easystats/) "is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models."

+* Oscar Baruffa's monstrous [*Big Book of R*](https://www.bigbookofr.com/index.html) is your one-stop resource for open-source R books on pretty much any topic.
+There are *hundreds* of books!

 ### Working with Text